plone/volto/README.md

 ### Create Volto App

-Create a new Volto project by using the `create-volto-app` utility.
+Create a new Volto project by using the `@plone/generator-volto` utility.

 It will bootstrap a Volto project in a folder of your choice with all the required boilerplate to start customizing your Volto site.

     $ npm install -g yarn
+    $ npm install -g yo
-    $ npm install -g @plone/create-volto-app
+    $ npm install -g @plone/generator-volto
-    $ create-volto-app myvoltoproject
+    $ yo @plone/volto
     $ cd myvoltoproject

-Although we install and use `yarn`, the `create-volto-app` tool still needs to be installed using `npm -g` because `yarn` has a different implementation of global installs.
+Although we install and use `yarn`, the `@plone/generator-volto` tool still needs to be installed using `npm -g` because `yarn` has a different implementation of global installs.